Zugz0Wang/Competitive-Programming-Playground/README.md

 ## Leetcode.547.
 Number Of Provinces

 This problem is about counting the connected component of a graph.
 I used Union Find to solve it.
 BFS would also work.

 ---

+## Leetcode.664.
+Strange Printer

+- Learned from soluion; 20230730

+I used dynamic programming to solve this problem.
+The key to solving this problem is combining the results of several sub-problems.

+---